 Primary immunodeficiency typically denotes inherited abnormalities of the immune system.
 Primary immunodeficiency can affect T-cells, B-cells, phagocytic cells or the complement system.

-Most primary immune deficiencies are inherited diseases; examples include X-linked agammaglobulinemia (XLA) and severe combined immunodeficiency (SCID), and this appears to run in families.
-Other primary immune deficiencies, such as common variable immunodeficiency (CVID), appear less obviously inherited.
-However, the causes of the defects are unknown, and genetic factors cannot be ruled out.
+Most primary immune deficiencies are inherited diseases that appear to run in families; examples include X-linked agammaglobulinemia (XLA) and severe combined immunodeficiency (SCID).
+Other primary immune deficiencies, such as common variable immunodeficiency (CVID), are not as obvious as to whether they are inherited.
+The causes of the defects are unknown and genetic factors cannot be ruled out.

-Secondary immunodeficiencies occur when the function of the immune system is disrupted secondary to an underlying disease state, medications or surgical and other medical procedures.
-Radiation, chemotherapy, burns and chronic illnesses and malignancies can causes secondary immunodeficiency.
-Infections with the Human Immunodeficiency Virus (HIV) cause a secondary immunodeficiency known as Acquired Immune Deficiency Syndrome (AIDS).
+Secondary immunodeficiency occurs when the function of the immune system is disrupted secondary to an underlying disease state, medications, surgery or other medical procedure.
+Radiation, chemotherapy, burns, chronic illness and malignancies can cause secondary immunodeficiency.
+Infections with the Human Immunodeficiency Virus (HIV) can cause a secondary immunodeficiency known as Acquired Immune Deficiency Syndrome (AIDS).
+Chemotherapy treatments can cause a secondary immunodeficiency called neutropenia.
 In leukemia and multiple myeloma, cancerous immune cells crowd out the normal stem cells of the bone marrow.
-These abnormal cells reduce the number of B cells and lead to hypogammaglobinemia, another type of secondary immune deficiency.
+These abnormal cells reduce the number of B-cells and lead to hypogammaglobinemia, another type of secondary immunodeficiency.

 There are over 400 known primary immunodeficiencies and the number of secondary immunodeficiencies is also large.